score-json/nlohmann_json/TSF/trustable/assertions/TA-FIXES_CONTEXT.md

 - List of outstanding known vulnerabilities still not fixed, with triage/prioritisation based on severity/relevance/impact
   - **Answer**: Provided in JLS-30, JLS-33 and AOU-29
-- List of XYZ component versions, showing where a newer version exists upstream
+- List of nlohmann/json component versions, showing where a newer version exists upstream
   - **Answer**: Not relevant since nlohmann/json has no external components, as stated in JLS-34
 - List of component version updates since last release
   - **Answer**: Not relevant as nlohmann/json has no external components, as stated in JLS-34